 These do not boast the practicality of modern roofing materials like asphalt, but offer unmatchable advantages in term of aesthetic appeal and natural beauty.
 Builders and contractors particularly recommend wood shake roof because it beautifully complements a housing structure’s landscaping.

 Different types of wood such as cedar, spruce, and treated pine are used to build a wood shake roof.
-Wood shake roofs are more expensive in comparison to the modern roofing materials, but they are also more durable.
+Wood shakes are more expensive in comparison to the modern roofing materials, but they are also more durable.
 Roofs made from cedar are naturally resistant to water.
 Other types of wood can be sealed to improve moisture resistance and provide enhanced durability.

 Benefits of Installing a Wood Shake Roof